 9. Washington University – St. Louis

 Admission into each of WashU’s MBA programs is competitive.
-At its most basic, each requires transcripts from an accredited undergraduate degree.
-Both the Full-Time and Professional MBA programs require an official GMAT/GRE score, while the Executive MBA program requires 8-10 years of work experience.
+All programs require transcripts from an accredited undergraduate degree.
+The Full-Time and Professional MBA programs require official GMAT/GRE scores, while the Executive MBA program requires eight to 10 years of work experience.